Study Robotics and Electronics

 We believe that our students learn best when their training closely mirrors the work they will be doing when they graduate.

-- Our training is hands on using up-to-date lab equipment, which includes a new Kuka robotic arm
+- Our training is hands on using up-to-date lab equipment; we expect a FANUC robotic arm to arrive Spring 2019

 - We use Arduino control systems in our Robotics classes

 - We work closely with our industry partners to ensure we are teaching the skills that employers require